 How to Create a Caregiver Contract

-Little by little, your parent or senior loved one’s care needs have grown and you can no longer balance providing the care they need with a full-time job or other responsibilities.
-You’d like to keep caregiving in the family.
+Little by little, your loved one’s needs have grown, and you can no longer balance providing the care they need with a full-time job or other responsibilities.
+You could use some assistance, but prefer to keep caregiving in the family.

 A Caregiver Contract

 A caregiver contract, also often called a personal care agreement, ensures that all family members are on the same page when it comes to elder care responsibilities.

 Creating a Caregiver Contract

-1. Begin the discussion.
+Begin the discussion

 - A calendar of care needs and when caregiving decisions need to be made